BlackEdder/todod/README.md

 Start the command line interface by running todod.
 This will open a shell that allows you to work with your todo list.

-The todod manager allows you to keep track of large amounts of todos.
-Todos can be tagged and/or given due dates.

 Usage command [OPTIONS].

 This todod manager allows you to keep track of large amounts of todos.
 Todos can be tagged and/or given due dates.
 A feature specific to this todo manager is that it will show at most 5 todos at a time.
 Todos that are due or are old have a higher probability of being shown.
 Limiting the view to the more important todos allows you to focus on high priority todos first.